alexanderjwhite/mixedLSR/cran-comments.md

 * As noted in [R-hub issue #503](https://github.com/r-hub/rhub/issues/503), this could be due to a bug/crash in MiKTeX and can likely be ignored.

+## Resubmission

+This is a resubmission.
+In this version I have:

+* Edited redundancy in the package title.
+* Placed references to the package name in single quotes.